DNXLabs/DMS/README.md

    ###### 9 - What happens when you drop a table on source? will the table be removed on target as well?

-   ###### 10 - Create a table manually under dms_source schema and include this table on the DMS Task.
+   ###### 10 - Create a table manually under dms_sample schema and include this table on the DMS Task.
 Make sure table was migrated to the target.

    # Thank you for your hard work. :thumbsup: :clap: :muscle: